So what is The Idea of North?

-In short, a quartet of musicians, serious about their music without taking themselves too seriously.
+In short, a quintet of musicians, serious about their music without taking themselves too seriously.

-Their instrumentation: voice (soprano), voice (alto), voice (tenor) and voice (bass), with a little bit of vocal percussion thrown in.
-They have a beautifully distinct sound and style, but they cross many musical genres: jazz, folk, gospel, pop, classical, comedy - exactly what you see and hear at a concert is difficult to describe, but we're certain you'll love it.
+Now with the incredible Kai Kitamura on vocal percussion, Australia's most highly awarded and best loved contemporary a cappella group has a beautifully distinct sound and style, but crosses many musical genres: jazz, folk, gospel, pop, classical, comedy - exactly what you see and hear at a concert is difficult to describe, but we're certain you'll love it.

-With twelve albums in the catalogue, a significant local and international fan base, and increasingly regular local and international work, it would seem that despite the difficulty, people are getting better at describing The Idea of North to their friends.
-You may have heard and enjoyed the CDs (some of them award-winning), but the best stuff actually happens live and can't be recorded onto plastic, no matter how shiny it is.
+With two ARIA awards under their collective belt, a significant local and international fan base, and a wonderful back-catalogue of over 10 albums, it would seem that despite their uniqueness, people are getting better at describing The Idea of North to their friends.
+You may have heard and enjoyed the CDs, but the best stuff actually happens live and can't be truly felt as ones and zeros, no matter how fast your internet connection is.

 The group's sole remaining founding member, Nick has a rich history of singing in piano bars, vocal groups, jazz trios, big bands and musical theatre, and his passion for live performance has seen him through artistic famine and flood with his musical baby, The Idea of North.